 (1) Net operating income ("NOI") is a non-GAAP supplemental measure used to evaluate the operating performance of real estate properties.
-We define NOI as total rental revenues, resident fees and service income less property operating and resident costs.
+We define NOI as total rental revenues, resident fees and service income less property operating costs and resident costs.
 NOI excludes asset management fees, interest income from notes receivable, general and administrative expense, depreciation and amortization, income from equity-method investees, other income, and interest expense.
 We believe NOI provides investors relevant and useful information because it measures the operating performance of the REIT's real estate at the property level on an unleveraged basis.
 We use NOI to make decisions about resource allocations and to assess and compare property-level performance.
 We believe that net income (loss) is the most directly comparable GAAP measure to NOI.
 NOI should not be viewed as an alternative measure of operating performance to net income (loss) as defined by GAAP since it does not reflect the aforementioned excluded items.
 Additionally, NOI as we define it may not be comparable to NOI as defined by other REITs or companies, as they may use different methodologies for calculating NOI.

 Total rental revenues for our properties includes rental revenues and tenant reimbursements for property taxes and insurance.
-Resident fees and services income are generated from Pennington Gardens Operations (effective February 2022) and Sundial Operations (effective June 2022) (collectively "Operated Properties").
-Property operating and resident costs include insurance, property taxes, resident costs related to the Operated Properties of \$0.8 million and other operating expenses.
-Net operating income increased approximately \$3.6 million for the three months ended June 30, 2022 compared to the three months ended June 30, 2021 primarily due to rental revenues generated from the CA3 and GA8 acquisitions in July and December 2021, respectively.
+Resident fees and services income are generated from Pennington Gardens Operations (effective February 2022) and Sundial Operations (effective June 2022) (collectively the "Operated Properties").
+Property operating costs include insurance, property taxes, and other operating expenses and resident costs are related to the Operated Properties.
+Net operating income increased approximately \$2.8 million for the three months ended September 30, 2022 compared to the three months ended September 30, 2021 primarily due to rental revenues generated from the GA8 acquisition in December 2021.